Discretely decomposable restrictions of $(\mathfrak{g},K)$-modules for Klein four symmetric pairs of exceptional Lie groups of Hermitian type: Introduction

-Let $G$ be a noncompact simple Lie group, and $G'$ a reductive subgroup of $G$.
-Write $\mathfrak{g}$ and $\mathfrak{g}'$ for the complexified Lie algebras of $G$ and $G'$ respectively.
-Take a maximal compact subgroup $K$ of $G$ such that $K':=K\cap G'$ is a maximal compact subgroup of $G'$.
-An important problem in branching theory is to classify the reductive Lie group pairs $(G,G')$ such that there exists at least one unitarizable simple $(\mathfrak{g},K)$-module that is discretely decomposable as a $(\mathfrak{g}',K')$-module. \\~\\ If $G'$ is compact, this always holds obviously.
+If $G'$ is compact, this always holds obviously.
 Hence in this article, the author will only considers the cases when $G'$ is noncompact.
 If $(G,G')$ is a symmetric pair, the problem was solved completely by Toshiyuki KOBAYASHI and Yoshiki \={O}SHIMA in \cite[Corollary 5.8]{KO2}.
-If $G$ is simple Lie group of Hermitian type, and $G'$ contains the center of $K$, then any irreducible unitary highest weight representation $\pi$ of $G$ is $K'$-admissible \cite[Proposition 6]{H1}, and it follows from \cite[Proposition 1.6]{Ko4} that the underlying $(\mathfrak{g},K)$-module $\pi_K$ is discretely decomposable as $(\mathfrak{g}',K')$-module.
-In particular, it is the case when $(G,G')$ is a Klein four symmetric pair of holomorphic type \cite[Corollary 7]{H1}.
+If $G$ is simple Lie group of Hermitian type, and $G'$ contains the center of $K$, then any irreducible unitary highest weight representation $\pi$ of $G$ is $K'$-admissible \cite{Ko3}, and it follows from \cite[Proposition 1.6]{Ko4} that the underlying $(\mathfrak{g},K)$-module $\pi_K$ is discretely decomposable as a $(\mathfrak{g}',K')$-module.
+In particular, it is the case when $(G,G^\Gamma)$ is a Klein four symmetric pair of holomorphic type \cite[Corollary 7]{H1}, where $\Gamma$ is a Klein four subgroup of the automorphism group $\mathrm{Aut}G$ and $G^\Gamma$ is the subgroup of the fixed points under the action of $\Gamma$ on $G$.
 In \cite{H1} and \cite{H2}, the author classified all the Klein four symmetric pairs of holomorphic type for $\mathrm{E}_{6(-14)}$ and $\mathrm{E}_{7(-25)}$ respectively.
-In this article, the author wants to classify all such Klein four symmetric pairs of $\mathrm{E}_{6(-14)}$ and $\mathrm{E}_{7(-25)}$ other than those of holomorphic type.
-Thus, the discrete decomposability restrictions of $(\mathfrak{g},K)$-modules for the Klein four symmetric pairs of exceptional Lie groups of Hermitian type will be solved. \\~\\ A Klein four symmetric pair $(G,G')$ is defined by a Klein four subgroup of the automorphism group $\mathrm{Aut}G$ of $G$.
-Each element in the Klein four subgroup defines a symmetric pair of $G$.
-After recalling the fundamental results of discrete decomposability, Klein four symmetric pairs, and $A_\mathfrak{q}(\lambda)$ modules in Section 2, the author will study the relation between discrete decomposability for Klein four symmetric pairs and that for those symmetric pairs defined by the elements in the Klein four subgroups in Section 3.
-Actually, the author will show that discrete decomposability for those symmetric pairs is one of the necessary conditions to discrete decomposability for Klein four symmetric pairs. \\~\\ Based on the necessary conditions, for exceptional Lie groups of Hermitian type, the author only needs to study the Klein four symmetric pair $(\mathrm{E}_{6(-14)},\mathrm{Spin}(8,1))$, apart from those of holomorphic type.
-This involves some computations, which will be displayed in Section 4.
-Finally, in Section 5, as a summary to the whole article, the author will state the conclusion to the discrete decomposability restrictions of $(\mathfrak{g},K)$-modules for Klein four symmetric pairs of exceptional Lie groups of Hermitian type. \\~\\ When writing this article, the author communicated with professor Jorge VARGAS frequently, who gave some important suggestions.
-The author would like to express the thankfulness to professor Jorge VARGAS.
+A more general question for Klein four symmetric pair is as follow. \begin{problem} Classify all the Klein four symmetric pairs $(G,G^\Gamma)$ such that there exists at least one nontrivial unitarizable simple $(\mathfrak{g},K)$-module $\pi_K$ that is discretely decomposable as a $(\mathfrak{g}^\Gamma,K^\Gamma)$-module. \end{problem} \problemref{20} is hard, even if one just considers the cases when $G=\mathrm{E}_{6(-14)}$ or $\mathrm{E}_{7(-25)}$.
+However, one may consider the following problem which seems not so hard as \problemref{20}. \begin{problem} Classify all the Klein four symmetric pairs $(G,G^\Gamma)$ such that there exists at least one nontrivial unitarizable simple $(\mathfrak{g},K)$-module $\pi_K$ satisfying two conditions: \begin{enumerate}[$\bullet$] \item $\pi_K$ is discretely decomposable as a $(\mathfrak{g}^\Gamma,K^\Gamma)$-module; \item $\pi_K$ is discretely decomposable as a $(\mathfrak{g}^\sigma,K^\sigma)$-module for some involutive automorphism $\sigma\in\Gamma$ of anti-holomorphic type. \end{enumerate} \end{problem} where $\mathfrak{g}^\sigma$ (respectively, $K^\sigma$) is the subalgebra (respectively, subgroup) of the fixed points under the action of $\sigma$ on $\mathfrak{g}$ (respectively, $K^\sigma$).